Event

 • Professor Tim Kastelle, Director, Andrew N. Liveris Academy for Innovation and Leadership, UQ

-• With more speakers to be announced
+• With more to be announced.

 Mentorship from both academia and industry